Important Trades For Survival

 When we can’t all run out to the store for what we need, craftspeople will become invaluable to society.
-This includes carpenters, as our needs will no longer be met by the chain furniture stores that are so utilized today.
+This includes carpenters as our needs will no longer be met by the chain furniture stores so utilized today.

-Learning the old schools methods and getting your hands on some more traditional carpentry tools is the best way to ensure that your craft will be useful no matter what happens.
+Learning the old-school methods and getting your hands on the more traditional carpentry tools is the best way to ensure your craft will be useful no matter what happens.

 Gunsmithing and Ammunition Production

 Many people believe that after the event, the government will take more control over their people, greatly limiting our access to guns and ammunition.
 Even if this weren’t to occur, a lack of access to industrialized processes will bring the gun manufacturing industry to a halt.